brown-csci1660/web-lecture-demos/README.md

 This repository contains web application code used in class demos.

 The demo code is packaged as a runnable container image.
-However, Nick hasn't tested this code on multiple platforms.
-In particular, **M1 mac support is probably broken.**  Nick will fix this for later lectures.
+However, Nick hasn't tested this code on multiple platforms--if you encounter issues, please post on Ed and we'll take a look.

-In the meantime, you can still view the code used in lecture.

 ## Directory structure